-Mother Nature has given us the gift of self-awareness.
+As humans, we have the gift of self-awareness.
 Unlike other creatures on the planet, we are not solely being driven by our instincts.
-Yet so many of us don’t know how to handle our consciousness in a healthy way.
-We’re not taught how to do this and we usually gain this wisdom after going through many years in the “school of hard knocks”.
+Yet so many of us don’t know how to manage our self-awareness.
+We have to wait until we gain wisdom from many years of living in the school of hard knocks.

-But is it really necessary to go through the pain and hardship when we can easily bypass most of it?
-All of us have the capacity to self-manage and learn by example if we are open to it.
+But is it necessary to go through the pain and hardship ,when we can skip it by being more discerning?
+All of us have the capacity to self-manage and learn by example, if we are open to it.
 That’s how it worked out for me.

-Of course in my case it did take a few challenges to wake me up to the fact that I was creating my own misery.
-Sometimes it does take a difficult experience that shake our world to motivate us to change; but most of the time these “life crises’s” can be avoided if we have the right perspective and life skills.
+Of course, in my case it took a huge shake-up in my 20’s to wake me up to the reality that I was creating my own misery.
+Sometimes it takes a difficult experience, that rocks our world, to motivate us to change; but most of the time these life crises can be avoided if we tune in and listen.

-Based on my personal experience and what I have observed in the world, here are what I think are the top three most common ways people sabotage their own happiness:
+Based on my personal experiences and what I’ve observed in my coaching practice, here are what I think are the top three most common ways people sabotage their own happiness:

 1. They base their happiness on external events and people: We live in a world driven by consumerism.
 Corporate giants skillfully deceive us with the false notion that if we buy their product or service, we will be smarter, richer, hotter, etc. Some people who derive their happiness and identity from relationships want others to approve them and develop an unhealthy dependency on this external validation.
-What I have realized that is that this is all ultimately an attempt to fill an internal void- a void that can only be filled when we genuinely love and accept ourselves no matter what.
+What I’ve realized is that this is neediness is an attempt to fill an internal void – a void that can only be filled when we genuine love and accept ourselves.

 2. They don’t prioritize their health: Our body is our vehicle for our life.
 When we abuse or neglect it, we are ruining our vehicle thereby ruining our ride for our journey.
-Our body is essentially a concoction of chemicals that is directly impacted by the kind of lifestyle that we choose.
-Most of the health-related issues and mood fluctuations are a result of the poor management of health.
+Our body is essentially a concoction of chemicals that’s directly impacted by the kind of lifestyle that we choose.
+Most of the health-related issues and mood fluctuations are a result of neglecting our body’s need.
 Respect your body and it will return the favor with good health and a sense of wellness, balance and vitality.

 By managing these three potential roadblocks, you will be well on your way to creating fulfillment, joy and meaning in your life.